-- Successfully completed all the required core clinical clerkships of the OMS III curriculum. - Received attestation from the COM of good academic and professional standing.
+- Successfully completed all OMS III clinical clerkships. - Received attestation from the COM of good academic and professional standing.

 COMLEX-USA Level 2-Cognitive Evaluation (CE) Failure:

 Students who do not pass COMLEX-USA Level 2 CE after 3 attempts will be subject to dismissal from the COM without the option to appeal.